Alicepinch/stay-in-st-tropez/TESTING.md

 ### JSHint
 ---

-Javascript was ran through the JS Hint validator to check there were no major issues with the code.
+JavaScript was run through the JS Hint validator to check there were no major issues with the code.

 When running my different scripts through JSHint there were a couple 'warnings' of missing semicolons or unnecessary semicolons.
 These were either removed or added accordingly.